 ☰ In This Section

-Research is a central component of all chemistry department programs, providing opportunities for students to apply knowledge and skills from the classroom to significant questions and problems in the laboratory.
-Research areas span analytical/environmental chemistry, inorganic and biomaterials, medicinal chemistry, biochemistry, computational chemistry, chemical education, and organic synthesis.
+Research is at the heart of Bethel's chemistry department.
+You'll find opportunities to apply knowledge and skills from the classroom to significant questions and problems in the laboratory.

 Students frequently collaborate with faculty on research projects, and all students present their research at a regional or national conference.
 A Chemistry Seminar sequence of four courses provides the support during the academic year for students to develop the ability to: